jpadilla87/jpadilla87/README.md

 - 🔭 I’m currently working on my **Personal Blog**

-- 🌱 I’m currently learning more about **UI/UX Design, Operating Systems, & Web Development**
+- 🌱 I’m currently learning more about **UI/UX Design, Databases & Web Development**

 - 👨‍💻 All of my projects are available at [https://jorells-portfolio.vercel.app/](https://jorells-portfolio.vercel.app/)